facebook/react-native-website/docs/the-new-architecture/pillars-fabric-components.md

 1. Run **Codegen** to see what would be generated.
 2. Write the native code that will make it work.

-When developing a React Native app that uses a Fabric Component, it is responsibility of the app to actually generate the code using **Codegen**.
-However, when developing a Fabric Component as a library, it needs to reference the generated code and it is useful to see what the app will generate.
+When developing a React Native app that uses a Fabric Component, it is the responsibility of the app to actually generate the code using **Codegen**.
+However, when developing a Fabric Component as a library, it needs to reference the generated code, and it is useful to see what the app will generate.

-As first step for both iOS and Android, this guide shows how to execute manually the scripts used by **Codegen** to generate the required code.
-Further information on **Codegen** can be found [here](./pillars-codegen.md)
+As the first step for both iOS and Android, this guide shows how to execute manually the scripts used by **Codegen** to generate the required code.
+Further information on **Codegen** can be found [here](./pillars-codegen.md).

 :::caution
 The code generated by **Codegen** in this step should not be committed to the versioning system.
 React Native apps are able to generate the code when the app is built.
 This allows an app to ensure that all libraries have code generated for the correct version of React Native.